 María-Isabel González-Cruz is Full Professor at the University of Las Palmas de Gran Canaria, where she teaches Pragmatics.

 Michael Gratzke is Professor of Comparative Literature at University of Dundee, UK.

 Renata Grossi is a lecturer in law at the University of Technology in Sidney, Australia.

 Lena Gunnarsson is a researcher in Gender Studies at Örebro University, Sweden.

 Christopher Hartney is a lecturer in the Department of Studies in Religion at the University of Sydney.

 Saara Jäntti is a postdoctoral researcher in the Department of Languages at the University of Jyväskylä.

 Olu Jenzen is Senior Lecturer in the School of Arts and Media at the University of Brighton, UK.

-Emily Jeremiah is Senior Lecturer in German at Royal Holloway, University of London, UK.
+Emily Jeremiah is Professor of Contemporary Literature and Gender Studies at Royal Holloway, University of London, UK.